beautiful-orca/JAudioSync/README.md

 Project is in **very early developement!** :cowboy_hat_face:

 Play a (m3u8) playlist of music in perfect sync on multiple devices.
-Syncing NTP time over wireless network first and then scheduling pygame.mixer.music playback at exact choosen time (using apscheduler), which then doesn't need network anymore because it depends on system clock.
+Syncing NTP time over wireless network first and then start pygame.mixer.music playback at exact choosen time (using apscheduler), which then doesn't need network anymore because it depends on system clock.
 RTC (RealTimeClock) helps keeping correct time.

 **Example music with different license is present at ./Music at the moment**
 - See [./Music/music_license.md](./Music/music_license.md)